Opinion | Republicans go back to their bottomless well of race-baiting

 They’ll get terribly angry if you suggest such a thing; nothing gets conservatives more worked up than their conviction that they’re constantly targeted by unfair accusations of racism.
 But their behavior speaks for itself.

 This time it’s “crack pipes.”
-Briefly, the facts are these: The Department of Health and Human Services has a $30 million grant program (or one-half of one-thousandth of one percent of the federal budget) for local harm reduction projects, which bring drug addicts in for services rather than just locking them in jail.
+Briefly, the facts are these: The Department of Health and Human Services has a $30 million grant program (or one-half of one-thousandth of 1 percent of the federal budget) for local harm-reduction projects, which bring drug addicts in for services rather than just locking them in jail.
 Those often involve things such as clean needles and supervised locations where addicts can use without overdosing.

-As The Post documents, that’s not what HHS said.
+As The Post’s Fact Checker documents, that’s not what HHS said.
+(The Free Beacon argues that it confirmed the substance of government-provided kits.)
 But it didn’t matter.
 The Free Beacon headline blared “Biden Admin To Fund Crack Pipe Distribution To Advance ‘Racial Equity,’” and the “Biden is giving out crack pipes!” meme was born.

-Conservatives often dislike harm reduction programs, but they weren’t making a substantive policy argument this time.
+Conservatives often dislike harm-reduction programs, but they weren’t making a substantive policy argument this time.
 They didn’t focus on needle exchange, or on how those programs might be used by people addicted to crystal meth or heroin or prescription opioids.

 Instead, they homed right in on crack pipes.
 Why would that be?
 We all know the reason, and anyone who tells you they don’t is lying.